How Much Does Air Conditioning Service Cost?

-Not only does your AC system keep you comfortable, it’s also vital to your health during the dog days of summer.
-As a result, when the cool air stops blowing or your AC won’t start up at all, you’re don’t have time to shop around for more than a couple days.
+Not only does air conditioning keep you comfortable, it’s also a health necessity when we’re here in the dog days of summer.
+As a result, when the cold air stops blowing or your AC won’t turn on at all, you’re don’t have time to shop around for more than a couple days.

-When your AC breaks down in the extreme temperatures of the summer, you don’t always have time to shop around for multiple quotes or research what you can expect to pay.
-Not knowing how much it may cost when the air conditioner service tech arrives can be intimidating, so we’re here to provide some price ranges on some standard services so you won’t be alarmed when Strand Brothers Service Experts shows up to get you up and running again.
+When your air conditioning breaks down in the heat of the summer, you don’t always have time to shop around for multiple quotes or research what you can expect to pay.
+Not knowing how much you can expect to pay when the air conditioner service tech shows up can be scary, so we’re here to provide a few price ranges on some standard services so you won’t be alarmed when Strand Brothers Service Experts shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 – $500